ltalal/image_rebase/README.md

 * Docker Registry will not bloat due to added layers.
 * Communicates directly to Docker Registry - Docker Engine isn't required.

-It supports two mode of operation.
+It supports different modes of operation.

 ### Automatic base image detection (recommended)